-216 CERAMICS.
+0.5 credit 216 CERAMICS.
 Hand-building techniques and wheel-throwing skills are the focus of this course.
 Works by master potters and crafts persons are studied in conjunction with student projects.
 Both functional and sculptural/design assignments provide a wide range of experience in clay.
 Prerequisite: Survey of Studio Art or equivalent.
-(Lab Fee - \$30)
+(Lab Fee \$30) One semester for grades 9-12.

-\\211 ADVANCED STUDIO.
-Students will study their choice of drawing, painting, or three-dimensional design by following Advanced Placement Portfolio Guidelines.
+0.5 credit 211 ADVANCED STUDIO.
+Students will study their choice of drawing, painting, or three-dimensional design to create a portfolio.
 Course work combines art theory (self-paced study), sketchbook assignments, discussions, and independent projects.
 Prerequisite: Normally students follow the sequence of taking Survey of Studio Art, Drawing and Painting or 2-D or Sculpture, but they can enroll with special permission from the art instructor.
-(Lab fee \$25 per semester)
+(Lab fee \$25 per semester) One semester for grades 11-12.